 How to Install an external outside weatherproof wall outlet.

-Installing an external 110/240v weatherproof powerpoint is a simple process as most modern houses have a gap between the bricks and the framework.
+Installing an external 110/240v weatherproof power outlet is a simple process as most modern houses have a gap between the bricks and the framework.

 This gap is usually enough to push through a power cable or rod.
 If there is a lot of wall insulation then I like to use a 3m flat piece of wood that is 1/4 inch thick and 1 inch wide.
 Sometimes conduit can also work well.
 If it is too thick you can flatten it out with a hammer.